mbloch/mapshaper/README.md

 bin/mapshaper     # use the command line tool
 ```

+The `mapshaper` script has been used successfully under OS X, Ubuntu Linux and Windows 8.

 ### Interactive tool

 The mapshaper distribution includes the script `mapshaper-gui`, which runs mapshaper's web interface locally.
 You can also visit [mapshaper.org](http://www.mapshaper.org) to use mapshaper online.
-All processing is done in the browser, so user data stays private.
+All processing is done in the browser, so your data stays private, even when using the public website.

 Browser compatibility: mapshaper works in recent versions of Chrome and Firefox as well as IE 10+.
 Exporting is not supported in Safari.
-Firefox seems better able to handle large files (say >200MB) than other browsers without encountering out-of-memory errors.
+If you encounter out-of-memory errors using Chrome, try Firefox, which can handle Shapefiles larger than 1GB.

 ### Command line tool